-In the world of the paranormal, stories of encounters with Black-Eyed Kids are among the most chilling.
+In the world of the paranormal, stories of encounters with Black Eyed Children are among the most chilling.
 They approach your car or knock on your front door at night.
 They ask to come in.
 They need a ride or need to use your phone.
 They look like normal children until you get a good look at their eyes – completely black.
 They demand to come in.
 They get pushy, expressing frustration that you won’t do as they ask.
 But you can’t shake that growing sense of dread.
 Something is very wrong.

-What are Black-Eyed Children?
+What are Black Eyed Children?

 The earliest known encounter with black-eyed kids happened in 1996 in Abilene, Texas.
 Brian Bethel, a journalist for the Abilene Reporter-News, was sitting in his car outside the local cable company.
 He was using the light of the nearby theater marquee to write a check for the overnight drop box when they approached.